netdata/netdata/docs/step-by-step/step-04.md

-# The basics of configuring Netdata
+# Step 4.
+The basics of configuring Netdata

 Welcome to the fourth step of the Netdata tutorial.